Improvised vehicle armour: World War II

 the turret joint.
 On the Eastern Front, some tank crews added sandbags due to fears of magnetic mines.

 A Sturmgeschütz III with added spaced armour and large wooden beams.

 The German military became aware of these improvised armour approaches used by their troops and issued a recommendation against using most of them in 1944 in the Nachrichtenblatt der Panzertruppen (Newsletter for the Armoured Forces).
 While the German military was aware that improvised armour boosted tank crews' morale (by giving a sense of increased security) the analysts argued that many improvised armouring techniques were not effective.
 For example, welding spare tank treads to a turret was not effective, as treads were not armour-grade steel, and concrete was found to offer little protection while also leading to excess fragmentation.
 Some improvised armour, such as adding concrete or welding on tank treads on an 80 to 90-degree angle, actually made enemy weapons more effective, and both approaches overtaxed the tanks' powertrains from the extra weight.

 Welding on improvised Schürzen (skirting) was not permitted, due to concerns that welding the original factory plate armour could weaken it; however, using brackets to mount turret-side and back skirts or side skirts was permitted.
 Side skirts were permitted because the Soviet 14,5 mm antitank rifles could penetrate the less-armoured sides of the Panzer.

 Some US tanks had spare tracks attached to their armour.
 This was done with the M4 Sherman and Stuart tanks.
 Besides spare track-links, other improvised armour included wooden logs, tree trunks, armour plating from other destroyed or abandoned tanks and even a thick layer of concrete, albeit the lattermost very rarely.
 Concrete was sometimes added above the driver to protect the thinner roof above a driver from antitank rifle fire coming from above.
+Sandbags would also be stacked on a Sherman's front plate and arranged on the turret roof to protect the crew from ricochets when looking out the hatches or using the MGs.
+US tanks in the Pacific theater would also weld nails or cages to their hatches and make improvised track skirts to counter Japanese anti-tank attacks; wood was also common as an anti-magnetic measure.

-Soviet tank crews sometimes welded bed frames to their tanks to protect against shaped charge explosives such as the German Panzerfaust anti-tank weapon.
-The bed frames were an early version of modern slat armour, which was used in the 2000s to protect tanks against rocket-propelled grenades such as the RPG-7.
+Soviet tank crews sometimes welded makeshift metal frames to their tanks to protect against shaped charge explosives such as the German Panzerfaust anti-tank weapon.
+Commonly referred to as "Bed Frames", and while there does exist the possibility some were actual bed frames, it instead refers to the officially issued steel mesh frames, which resembled common bed frames at a glance.
+The "Bed Frame" was an early version of modern slat armour, which was used in the 2000s to protect tanks against rocket-propelled grenades such as the RPG-7.